 A well-curated blog can do so much for your law firm.
-Blogs not only push your content and promote your expertise, but they give you more material to leverage in social media and help to boost your search engine rankings (SEO).
+Blogs not only push your content and promote your expertise, but they give you more material to leverage in social media and help boost your search engine rankings (SEO).
 In short, if you have a digital strategy, then blogging needs to be a part of it.
 But making sure your content is great is important – and how do you know what resonates?
-We’ve compiled a list of the best blog topics for law firms, along with some ideas on how to promote your blog content for maximum visibility.
+We’ve compiled a list of the best blog formats for law firms, along with some ideas on how to promote your blog content for maximum visibility.

-Top Blogging Topics for Law Firms
+Top Blogging Formats for Law Firms

 1. “How-to” Guides